Bandyboy03/data_146/Project1.md

 ```
 This can be explained by the Rwandan genocide during the civil war that happened from 1990 - 1994.
 ## Question 5
-Using the data frame you created by importing the gapminder.tsv data set, multiply the variable pop by the variable gdpPercap and assign the results to a newly created variable.
-Then subset and order from highest to lowest the results for Germany, France, Italy and Spain in 2007.
-Create a table that illustrates your results (you are welcome to either create a table in markdown or plot/save in PyCharm and upload the image).
-Stretch goal: which of the four European countries exhibited the most significant increase in total gross domestic product during the previous 5-year period (to 2007)?

 ```
 data['GDP'] = data['pop'] * data['gdpPercap']
 important_data = data[(data['country'].isin(['Germany', 'Italy', 'France', 'Spain'])) & (data['year'] == 2007)]